7 Festivals on the Golden Triangle Tour!

 Although Holi is an auspicious festival celebrated with all hearts across the country, the celebration of it in Jaipur is a little off-beat and unique.

-Like everything else, Holi in Jaipur is celebrated with all the regal charms.
+Like everything else, Holi in Jaipur is celebrated with all the regal charms, making it a standout among Golden Triangle Tour festivals.
 It calls for a two-day event, where the community bonds and basks in the glory of religious quintessence.

-Besides the color play, there is another aspect of the Holi celebration that takes place in the Govind Ji Temple.
-Here, to celebrate Holi with the deities, the devotees play with colors, flowers, and even sandalwood.
+Besides the colour play, there is another aspect of the Holi celebration that takes place in the Govind Ji Temple.
+Here, to celebrate Holi with the deities, the devotees play with colours, flowers, and even sandalwood.

 Holi in Jaipur also marks the onset of its very revered Elephant festival.
 Celebrating the royal shade of the state, this festival once involved parades and performances by the elephants.
 Although the festival was discontinued in 2012, the vibrant presence of its existence can still be felt in the boulevards of this pink city.